 P-extensions

 We extend the transition function from variables to all terms.
-To this end, for any function Δ : Subst X X (mapping variables to terms), let Δ ↑ be the function mapping terms to terms defined as follows.
+To this end, we extend any function mapping variables to terms (i.e., any substitution)

 infix 20 _↑_